Girl Gone Gourmet

 It’s also topped with a simple streusel topping that turns the top of the casserole toasty golden as it bakes while the middle bakes up soft and custardy.
 Also…

 • It’s a great make-ahead breakfast.
-In fact, you must make it ahead to allow all of the bagel pieces to soak up the custard made with half and half and eggs.
+In fact, you must makeit the nigh before to allow all of the bagel pieces to soak up the custard made with half and half and eggs.

-• It serves a crowd which is nice for the holidays, but I’ve also tested it at a smaller scale and you can simply cut the entire recipe in half to serve a smaller group of six.
+• It serves a crowd for the holidays or other special occasions, but I’ve also tested it at a smaller scale, and you can cut the entire recipe in half to serve a smaller group of six.

 Is it an everyday breakfast?
 Um, probably not but it’s definitely one to pull out for the special breakfast and brunch occasions.
 You know, when some celebratory indulgence is in order.